appium/appium-uiautomator2-driver/README.md

 3. [enableMultiWindows](#settings-api)

-By default, the first setting is set to `false`, which hides elements that are not visible from the the page source and from the xpath location.
+By default, the first setting is set to `false`, which hides elements that are not visible from the page source and from the xpath location.
 Changing the setting value to `true` would add such invisible elements to the page source and make them locatable.

 The second one is enabled by default (e.g. `true`).
 By disabling it the page source could receive more elements